JyotinderSingh/ctok/DOCUMENTATION.md

 ### Automatic Memory Managment

-Tok includes its own Garbage Collector which makes use of **Tracing Garbage Collection**.
+Tok includes its own Garbage Collector which makes use of **Mark-Sweep Garbage Collection**.

 ### Data Types